|

 folk epic "Monkey," the Mabinogion of Wales, the Iliad,

-the Kalevala of Finland, the Mahabharata of India, and others) The Children's
+the Kalevala of Finland, and others) The Children's

 Museum, Canadian Museum of Civilization (Klondike